Omara87/second-portfolio-project/README.md

 ### Bugs

 - __End Quiz__ - The end quiz page initially would not send you to the high scores page and needed to have the correct relative pathway attached to it.
+- __Score__ - Initially the user was unable to save the score but the problem was resolved through changing the relative pathway.
+- __Quiz__ - It was aimed that during the quiz, the questions would either change colour to green if it was correct or red if it was incorrect, but that has not been fixed.

 ### Validator Testing